elpyR/elpyR/README.md

 Hi, I’m Lou.

-My passion consists of using data analysis and machine learning to unearth hidden insights in football, presenting results in easy-to-understand visuals, and then using those results to make recommendations for better data-driven decisions.
+My passion consists of using data analysis and machine learning to unearth hidden insights, presenting results in easy-to-understand visuals, and then using those results to make recommendations for better data-driven decisions.

 I have a BSc in Computer Science, and I am currently studying towards my MSc in Computer Science with Big Data Analytics.